freakkid/service-agenda/README-freakkid.md

     + [Write test file](https://github.com/freakkid/service-agenda/blob/master/service/entities/service_test.go) for service

-    + Write apiary.apib
+    + Write most of apiary.apib

-    + Add .travis.yml

-    + Add LICENSE and take part in the USAGE writing of README.md
+    + Add .travis.yml, LICENSE and take part in the USAGE writing of README.md

-    + take part in the testing of client and server code
+    + restructure the code of client and write some test files fot client

 * About my work